12. WordPress Multisite

 - Most SEO experts recommend subdirectories to maximize content and domain authority for your site.
 Google is believed to treat subdomains as separate web sites, which will impact SEO.

 - Subdomains have limitations and challenges around SSL support (see below).

 - Subdomains usually see higher legitimate bot and crawler traffic, which can increase load and decrease performance (or require higher hosting plans).
 This is because the bots and crawlers see each subdomain as their own site and may crawl each subdomain simultaneously.

 - Subdomains can make it harder to prevent and mitigate DDOS attacks.

-12.2 Wildcard SSL for MultisiteLink to chapter 2
+12.2 Wildcard SSL for MultisiteCopy chapter anchor to clipboard

 In order to serve your domain over HTTPS (which we require), a ‘Wildcard’ SSL certificate for your domain or a certificate that covers all domains and subdomains that you plan to use must be uploaded or added to your domain.